waynodiablo/Oystercard/pills/student_standups.md

 ## Minutes

 * Normally, minutes aren't taken at a standup.
 However, to support your learning, it will help to have a record of what people said.
-Please allot someone to take brief notes on what people's learning reports.
-Post the notes in your cohort Slack channel.
+Please allot someone to take brief notes on people's learning reports.
+Commit and push the notes to the [standup minutes repo](https://github.com/makersacademy/student_standup_minutes/) using the format described in the repo README.md.